ondfrukt/Phone-exchange/README.md

 | operator      | Connected to operator                 | ➖       | ❌    | ➖    | ❌   |

 ### Status flow chart ###
 The flowchart below shows how the statuses change based on the behavior of the phone hooks or when status timers expire.
+This part is largely inspired by [GadgetReboot](https://github.com/GadgetReboot) and his repository “Retro Phone”.
+Many thanks to him!

   <a href="https://raw.githubusercontent.com/ondfrukt/phone-exchange/main/docs/StatusflowChart.drawio.svg">
     <img src="docs/StatusflowChart.drawio.svg" width="800" alt="Diagram (SVG)">
   </a>